 Proof of insurance is a common request for individuals and organizations seeking to have jobs completed by a separate professional company or contractor.
 Knowing you have insurance isn’t enough.
 Learning more about your business insurance coverage and the details in your COI can help show your professionalism for potential customers and potentially acquire more projects in the future.

-Learn More About Understanding Certificates of Insurance
+Learn More About Understanding Certificate of Insurance

-Frequently Asked Questions about Certificates of Insurance
+Frequently Asked Questions about Certificate of Insurance

 The certificate holder is the individual or organization that requested proof of insurance.
 This is often the client who wants a job completed.
 Additional insured are any individuals besides the insured that will be covered by the policy for the specific project.
 This may include subcontractors or other temporary employees.